 Circularity is the cornerstone of a sustainable future.
 In a circular economy, resources are kept in use for as long as possible while maximum value is obtained from their usage.
 Then, at the end of their service life, materials are recovered and regenerated.
+What is waste for one factory, might be a highly valuable resource for the other.
 In establishing the future circular economy, the relevance of industry – and in particular the process industry – cannot be underestimated.

-Many ISPT projects are aimed at achieving circularity at an operations level, focusing on the efficient use of resources and energy.
-An important aspect here is the prevention, reduction and recycling of waste.
-Another is the sustainable generation and use of heat, for instance in the concept of 'circular heat'.
-The idea here is to cycle heat through a closed pipeline among a group of factories.
+The concept of circular heat is to cycle heat through a closed pipeline among a group of factories.
 Each of these applies heat pumps powered with renewable energy, to realise the temperatures required for their process and to return excess heat to the pipeline at the right temperature.